BOCK-AI/BAVT/README.md

 1.  **Clone the Repository and switch branch**

     *FOR WINDOWS:*
     It is easier for Linux users to use Git than Windows users.
-Thus, I suggest downloading zip and extracting the contents into te BAVT folder we will create below.
+Thus, I suggest downloading zip and extracting the contents into the BAVT folder we will create below.

     Download the zip, extract its contents into the below BAVT folder:
     ```